 - Add and subtract polynomials.

 - Multiply polynomials.

-- Use Pascal's Triangle to expand binomials.
+- Use Pascal's Triangle and the Binomial Theorem to expand binomials.

 Adding and Subtracting Polynomials

 Recall that the set of integers is closed under addition and subtraction because every sum or difference results in an integer.
 To add or subtract polynomials, you add or subtract the coefficients of like terms.
 Because adding or subtracting polynomials results in a polynomial, the set of polynomials is closed under addition and subtraction.